 Detailed learning objectives are provided for each session in the course.
+Exam questions are mapped to these learning objectives.

 Course Format

 Neuroscience: CNS and Behavior is organized and structured based on our understanding of how the brain learns best, applying paradigms demonstrated to result in better, more efficient learning, and increased retention: